TheMasterCado/ParkitectMoreRealism/README.md

 # Installation
-I suggest you subscribe to the mod on the workshop for ease of use : xxxxxx If you do not use Steam or want to manually install the mod, download the repository and copy the TheMasterCado@MoreRealism folder into your Parkitect/Mods folder.
+I suggest you subscribe to the mod on the workshop for ease of use : xxxxxx

+If you do not use Steam or want to manually install the mod, download the repository and copy the TheMasterCado@MoreRealism folder into your Parkitect/Mods folder.

+# Known bugs
+* When the mod reopen the attraction before reopening the park at the end of the night, unfinished attractions are opened anyway.

 # Author
 The author of this mod is [TheMasterCado](https://github.com/TheMasterCado)